Hwasal-1: Hwasal-1 Ra-3

-The Hwasal-1 Ra-3 is a variant of Hwasal-1 with larger warhead.
+The Hwasal-1 Ra-3 (Note: Also spelled Hwasal-1D-3.) is a variant of Hwasal-1 with larger warhead.
+It may have a silghtly longer length than the original missile, and the warhead is likely to be conventional.

 On 19 April 2024, Hwasal-1 Ra-3 made its public debut as a Hwasal-1 Ra-3 was test-fired to test super-large warhead.
+The test was reported to be likely conducted from Onchon Air Base.

 It is possible that a Hwasal-1 Ra-3 was tested on 2 February 2024, before its official public debut.

+In December 2025, there were some open-source reports that Russia might use Hwasal-1 Ra-3 in its invasion of Ukraine.
+These missiles can be armed with a 1000 kg warhead and hit the target 130-250 km away.